Get PeakVisor App

 • Secondly, the lift access boundary of the resort occupies much of this cone.
 Only the south-facing terrain on the backside is not covered by lifts.

-Moreover, because this side of the mountain is south-facing, the snow quality can often suffer once the sun comes out.
+Moreover, because this side of the mountain is south-facing, the snow quality can often suffer once the sun emerges.
 There is one exception to this, however.
 The Hole-in-the-Wall takes you through a natural lava arch and is worth doing as both a novelty descent and a classic slackcountry descent if conditions are right.

 Mammoth Mountain, California